sumanb007/crud-webapplication/README.md

 - **Version Control:** GitHub

 ### **Key Actions:**
 - Developed Dockerfiles and Docker Compose configurations to containerize the frontend, backend, and database services.
 - Optimized application code for better performance and scalability while introducing UI/UX improvements for a more user-friendly experience.
 - Built possible lightweight Docker images and ensured all services functioned seamlessly within containers.
 - Deployed the containerized application on an Ubuntu host and mapped ports to ensure accessibility.
 - Managed version control through GitHub, documenting changes and ensuring smooth collaboration.

 ### **Outcome:**
+- Reduced deployment time from 2 hours to 5 minutes using Docker Compose.
+- Reduced Docker image sizes by 40% using multi-stage builds and Alpine Linux.
 - Enhanced application performance through code optimization and improved usability with new features.
 - Simplified deployment by encapsulating the stack into containers, reducing setup time and improving portability.
 - Facilitated collaboration through version control on GitHub, streamlining future updates and issue tracking.
+- By decoupling the MERN stack into microservices and leveraging Docker’s ecosystem, the project achieved scalability, maintainability, and a polished user experience.

 ---
 ## **Project Walkthrough**